ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## check_sample_column_is_correct {#check_sample_column_is_correct}

-Enables to check column for sampling or sampling expression is correct at creation table.
+Enables to check column for sampling or sampling expression is correct at table creation.

 Possible values:

--   true  — Check column or sampling expression is correct at creation table
+-   true  — Check column or sampling expression is correct during table creation
--   false — Check column or sampling expression is at creation table will be ignored.
+-   false — Check column or sampling expression is at table creation will be ignored.

 Default value: `true`.

-By default, the ClickHouse server check column for sampling or sampling expression at creation table.
+By default, the ClickHouse server check column for sampling or sampling expression at table creation.
 If you already had tables with incorrect sampling expression, set value `false` to make ClickHouse server do not raise exception when ClickHouse server is starting.
 [Original article](https://clickhouse.tech/docs/en/operations/settings/merge_tree_settings/) <!--hide-->